Wilson-Ochieng/Expenses-Tracker/README.md

 ### 3. **New Expense Screen (`new_expense.dart`)**

 The `NewExpense` widget is a `StatefulWidget` that allows users to input details for a new expense.
-It uses `TextEditingController` to manage the input fields and includes a `Cancel` button to close the modal.
+It includes a `TextField` for entering the title of the expense and a button for submission.

 ```dart
 import 'package:flutter/material.dart';